mikeweilgart/softcover-vagrant/README.md

     You are now logged in to the vagrant box.
 Don't do your work yet, though!

     The point of Vagrant is a *disposable, reproducible* virtual environment.
 You don't want to run a 90 minute command every time you need to refresh your environment!
-So we'll repackage this vagrant box for later reuse.
+So next we'll repackage this vagrant box for later reuse.

 5. If you want other packages to be available on your system each time you `vagrant up`, install them now.
 For example:

     ```console
     sudo apt-get -y install vim